-- 200 Understanding the composition of the desert microbial community may help us in understanding the role of different microorganisms in extreme environments.
-The analysis shows that the microbial communities of Saudi desert were characterized by the presence of high numbers of Actinobacteria, Proteobacteria, and Firmicutes.
-These microbial communities besides showing Saharan desert signature phyla like Gemmatimonas also show biogeochemically important microorganisms exemplified by primary producers like Rhodoplanes and Cyanobacteria, nitrogen-fixing members of the genus Rhizobium, - 205 Bradyrhizobium, and ammonia oxidizers Candidatus Nitrososphaera.
-Communities were also characterized by the presence of microbes capable of growing on simple and unlikely carbon sources such as methane, butanoate, dimethylformamide indicating the survival strategies adopted by microbial communities under nutrient-deficient condition.
+Understanding the composition of desert microbial community can help to understand the role of different microorganism in extreme environments.
+The analysis shows that the microbial communities of Saudi desert were characterized by the presence of high numbers of Actinobacteria, Proteobacteria and Firmicutes.
+These microbial communities besides showing Saharan

+185 signature desert phyla like Gemmatimonas also show biogeochemically important microorganisms exemplified by primary producers like Rhodoplanes and Cyanobacteria, nitrogen fixing members of the genus Rhizobium, Bradyrhizobium, and ammonia oxidizers Candidatus Nitrososphaera.
+Communities were also characterized by the presence of microbes capable of growing on simple and unlikely carbon sources such as methane, butanoate, dimethyl formamide indicating towards the survival strategies adopted by microbial communities under nutrient deficient condition.